finnmglas/Launcher/README.md

 This is seriously the most benevolent Privacy Statement the world has ever seen ^^

 ## How can I contribute?
-The easiest way to help improving this app is downloading it and testing.
+The easiest way to help improving this app is [downloading it][googleplay] and testing.
 As the app is quite new and no experts (but [me][website] ^^) were hired to build it, we need lots of feedback from you!
 You can either go to Google Play and give us feedback there or [open an issue on Github][newissue].

 If you want to contribute code, you will need a Github Account ([create one here][joingh]) (or just [contact me][contact]).
 To actually contribute you just [_fork_ this repository][fork] and create a new _branch_ (called `feature/...` or `fix/...`).